-The financial reports of the Company for the year 2022 and 2021 were approved for issue by the Board of Directors on March 10, 2023.
+The consolidated financial reports of the Company and its subsidiaries (hereinafter referred to as the "Group") for the year 2022 and 2021 were approved for issue by the Board of Directors on March 10, 2023.

 III.
 The application of newly issued or revised standards or interpretations